-The TCM-1 is a new current meter that is ideal for measuring water velocity from inland to the edge of the continental shelf.
+The TCM-1 tilt current meter is ideal for measuring water velocity from inland to the edge of the continental shelf.
 The simple design and lower cost of the TCM-1 make it feasible to measure current in many locations simultaneously.

 The core of the TCM-1 is the MAT-1 Data Logger.
 The MAT-1 data logger was designed for NOAA and is ideally suited as the "brains" of a tilt current meter.